Google is giving its dominant search engine an artificial-intelligence makeover

 The potential threat caused Alphabet’s stock price to initially plunge, although it has recently bounced back to where it stood when Bing announced its AI plans to great fanfare.
 More recently, The New York Times reported Samsung is considering dropping Google as the default search engine on its widely used smartphones, raising the specter that Apple might adopt a similar tactic with the iPhone unless Google can show its search engine can evolve with what appears to be a forthcoming AI-driven revolution.

-Alphabet’s shares surged nearly 5% Wednesday after Googles’ wave of AI announcements, reaching their highest levels since Bing began melding with ChatGPT in early February.
+Alphabet’s shares surged 4% Wednesday after Google’s wave of AI announcements to finish at $111.75, the highest closing price since Bing began melding with ChatGPT in early February.

 As it begins to ingrain AI in its search engine, Google is aiming to make Bard smarter by connecting with the next generation of a massive data set known as a “large language model,” or LLM, that fuels it.
 The LLM that Bard relies on is dubbed Pathways Language Model, or PaLM.
 The AI in Google’s search engine will draw upon the next-generation PaLM2 and another technology known as a Multitask Unified Model, or MUM.

-Although people will have to wait to see how Google’s search engine will deploy generative AI to find answers, a new tool will be immediately available.
-Google is adding a new filter called “Perspectives” that will focus on what people are saying online about whatever topic is entered into the search engine.
+Although people will have to wait to see how Google’s search engine will deploy generative AI to find answers, a new tool soon be more broadly available to all users.
+Google is going to add a new filter called “Perspectives” that will focus on what people are saying online about whatever topic is entered into the search engine.
 The new feature will be placed along existing search filters for news, images and video.

 Besides using its annual tech showcase to tout its prowess in AI, Google also unveiled the first foldable smartphone in its Pixel line-up of gadgets.
 Google’s entry into a new type of smartphone design that allows users to deploy the device as a mini-tablet too comes nearly three years after Samsung — the leading maker of smartphones powered by Google’s Android software — introduced its first bendable model.